isomerpages/moh-upec/_our-work/Community Responsiveness/Community Outreach.md

 further strengthening community preparedness and resilience.</p>
 <p></p>
 <p><u>QCPR Race</u>
-<br>Learning CPR can be fun with the QCPR Race, where participants practice
+<br>Learning CPR can be fun with the QCPR Race, where participants at the
-effective chest compressions through gamification.
+DARE's QCPR Race booths practice effective chest compressions through gamification.
 Better chest compressions make the on-screen ambulance reaches the finishing line faster, helping participants realise that quality, not speed, matters in life-saving.</p>
 <p></p>